-Intel® VMD1 enables hot swap replacement of NVMe* SSDs from the PCIe* bus without shutting down the system while standardized LED management helps provide quick identification of SSD status.
-This commonality brings enterprise reliability, availability, and serviceability (RAS) features to NVMe* SSDs, enabling you to deploy next-generation storage with confidence.
+Intel® VMD is an Intel® Xeon® Scalable processor feature that enables direct control and management of NVMe SSDs from the PCIe bus without additional hardware adaptors.
+This robust NVMe SSD functionality allows a seamless transition to NVMe storage while limiting the downtown of critical infrastructure.
+Intel® VMD brings enterprise reliability, availability, and serviceability (RAS) features to NVMe SSDs, enabling you to deploy next-generation storage with confidence.

 - Intel® Xeon® Scalable processors (Generation 1, 2 and 3, All SKUs)

 The number of VMD Domains on a given CPU is a function of the number of PCIe lanes.
 For every 16 PCIe lanes, one Intel VMD Domain is available.